awslabs/aws-lambda-redshift-loader/README.md

 loaded.
 Create a user with a complex password using the CREATE USER command (http://docs.aws.amazon.com/redshift/latest/dg/r_CREATE_USER.html), and grant INSERT using GRANT (http://docs.aws.amazon.com/redshift/latest/dg/r_GRANT.html).

+### If you want to use http proxy instead of NAT gateway

+To configure environment variable of your Lambda function:

+1. Add a variable.
+Key is "https_proxy".
+2. Fill a variable.
+For example, http://proxy.example.org:3128

 ## Getting Started - Support for Notifications & Complex Workflows
 This function can send notifications on completion of batch processing.
 Using SNS,